Mortgage Contracts and Underwater Default: Introduction

 Despite the disastrous effects of large-scale underwater default, the literature analyzing adjustments to the traditional FRM is scant, especially within the mathematical finance community.
 Aside from the papers which introduced the contracts (see \cite{ambrose2012adjustable}, \cite{shiller2011continuous}, \cite{mian2013state} as well the authors' follow up papers), to our knowledge only the recent \cite{mei2019improving} performed a cross-contract analysis.

 There is, however, a distinct strand of literature (see \cite{piskorski2010optimal, piskorski2011stochastic, campbell2011model, eberly2014efficient} as well as \cite{piskorski2017equilibrium, campbell2018structuring, guren2018mortgage}) which designs optimal mortgage contracts based upon principal-agent and/or equilibrium considerations.
 Generally, these papers indicate the superiority of an option adjustable rate mortgage (ARM)\footnote{For two exceptions, see \cite{kalotay2015case} which considers an ARM with only negative rate resets, and \cite{piskorski2017equilibrium} which produces a contract similar to the ABM.}, where the borrower is allowed to defer principal payments, leading to negative amortization (and potentially default).
-However, option ARMs were actually issued, with limited effectiveness (see \cite{gumbinger2010, robertson2013, sialm2016}), because borrowers deferred principal payments, putting themselves at greater risk of default, even if there was no pressing financial need.
+However, option ARMs were actually issued with limited effectiveness (see \cite{gumbinger2010, robertson2013, sialm2016}), because borrowers deferred principal payments, putting themselves at greater risk of default, even if there was no pressing financial need.
 By contrast, the contracts we consider have automatic payment adjustments, removing the borrower's discretion.
-Lastly, we highlight \cite{greenwald2018financial}, which argued against adopting the APRM on a large scale (e.g. through FNMA backing) if indexing is done at a national.
+Lastly, we highlight \cite{greenwald2018financial}, which argued against adopting the APRM on a large scale (e.g. through FNMA backing) if indexing is done at a national level.
 However, there is no need to index at the national level, and presently these mortgages are, at most, offered on a very small scale (\cite{PartnerOwn}).
+As such, we we provide a ``first implementation'' analysis, taking the approach the bank is considering issuing these contracts to small number of sophisticated borrowers, and would like to know how the prepayment/default behavior would change, and how to effectively market the product.

 This paper is organized as follows.
 Section \ref{S:mortgages} provides continuous time versions of the contracts, while Section \ref{S:general_analysis} formulates the perpetual optimal stopping problems.
 Section \ref{S:perpetual} provides theoretical solutions for the value functions and optimal default/prepayment strategies.
 A numerical analysis is presented in Section \ref{S:numerics}.
+Section \ref{S:finite_horizon} contains an example in the finite horizon, stochastic interest rate setting, showing how the default boundary is insensitive to the interest rate.
 We conclude in Section \ref{S:conclusion}.
 Proofs are in Appendix \ref{AS:S4_proofs}.